-The right medications for you depend on a number of things, including your age, your symptoms, your asthma triggers and what seems to work best to keep your asthma under control.
+The right medications for you depend on a number of things — your age, symptoms, asthma triggers and what works best to keep your asthma under control.

 Preventive, long-term control medications reduce the inflammation in your airways that leads to symptoms.
 Quick-relief inhalers (bronchodilators) quickly open swollen airways that are limiting breathing.
 In some cases, allergy medications are necessary.

 Long-term asthma control medications, generally taken daily, are the cornerstone of asthma treatment.
 These medications keep asthma under control on a day-to-day basis and make it less likely you'll have an asthma attack.
 Types of long-term control medications include:

 Inhaled corticosteroids.
 These anti-inflammatory drugs include fluticasone (Flonase, Flovent HFA), budesonide (Pulmicort Flexhaler, Rhinocort), flunisolide (Aerospan HFA), ciclesonide (Alvesco, Omnaris, Zetonna), beclomethasone (Qnasl, Qvar), mometasone (Asmanex) and fluticasone furoate (Arnuity Ellipta).

 You may need to use these medications for several days to weeks before they reach their maximum benefit.
 Unlike oral corticosteroids, these corticosteroid medications have a relatively low risk of side effects and are generally safe for long-term use.